 - Creating new tools and services which help investors to make more investments in high-impact businesses, in locations and sectors which find it difficult to attract investment.
 For example, see Athena

 - Developing new financial products to better meet the needs of both investors and businesses and that help to increase the availability of capital to high-impact businesses.
-For example, see Convergence
+For example, see ILX Fund

-- Building awareness and understanding of impacting investing to encourage more actors into the market.
-For example, see the GIIN
+- Building awareness and understanding of impact investing to encourage more actors into the market.
+For example, see the Global Steering Group for Impact Investing (GSG)

 Who we work with